isomerpages/isomer-designacademy/_learning-modules/Homepage Design.md

 Keep your hero banner images engaging, relevant, and clear.
 Use images or colors that strongly represent your brand or values.
 Make sure both the image and copy are closely aligned with what you want to convey.

-For example, SGTogether uses cheerful images of citizens working together, coupled with matching texts encouraging Singaporeans to support one another through the pandemic.
+For example, [SGTogether](https://www.singaporetogether.gov.sg/) uses cheerful images of citizens working together, coupled with matching texts encouraging Singaporeans to support one another through the pandemic.

 ![Example of Singapore Together's website](/images/Homepage%20Design%203.png)

-The Defence Science & Technology (DS&T) sector uses a blend of both realistic images and graphics to create a visually engaging hero banner showcasing what they do in the organisation.
+The [Defence Science & Technology (DS&T)](https://www.dtcareers.gov.sg/) website uses a blend of both realistic images and graphics to create a visually engaging hero banner showcasing what they do in the organisation.
 It also has a call-to-action copy directed at viewers to join them.

 ![Example of Defence Science & Technology website](/images/Homepage%20Design%204.png)

-In contrast to previous examples, The Singapore Institute of Retail Studies uses bright, vibrant graphics instead to show what they do.
+In contrast to previous examples, [The Singapore Institute of Retail Studies](https://www.sirs.edu.sg/) uses bright, vibrant graphics instead to show what they do.

 ![Example of The Singapore Institute of Retail Studies website](/images/Homepage%20Design%205.png)